Skip to main content Skip to navigation

 • group 1 (e.g. Carbaryl) late in season when leaf-drop is not a concern.

 Remember it takes several weeks after feeding on an infected plant for a leafhopper to be able to transmit the phytoplasma.
-The phytoplasma has to pass through the insect gut, into the ‘blood’, and to the salivary glands before it can be excreted into a new plant with the saliva.
+The phytoplasma must pass through the insect gut, into the ‘blood’, and to the salivary glands before it can be excreted into a new plant with the saliva.
 Every two to three weeks sprays should be the shortest interval needed.
 More frequent sprays will mean you likely run out of legal applications before the end of the season when transmission is likely to be highest.
 See table below.

 Manage alternative hosts of the phytoplasma and of the leafhoppers